mattorp/synesthesia-ecosystem/README.md

 #### syn-games

->A suite of tools that allow various interactions with Synethesia with the goal of creating new types of games: Sports, board games, language learning, song/music lessons, etc.
+>A suite of tools that allow various interactions with Synesthesia with the goal of creating new types of games: Sports, board games, language learning, song/music lessons, etc.

-_This repo will be heavily refactored soon.
-It was a prototype for a hobby project, but some of the toolings have wider use, so it will be split up into smaller packages.
-The documentation was mostly for my own use, so I recommend waiting till this has been improved before exploring this._
+_This repo will be refactored into smaller packages soon, and the documentation improved._
 [syn-games](https://github.com/mattorp/syn-games)

 ## FAQ